Post updated May 2025 due to this:

 If you don't like plastic for water storage (understandable), you can find 3- and 5-gallon glass jugs (also called a "carboy" or "growler," which makes me lol) at many brewing supply stores.

-This Lifestraw is a good option.
+This Lifestraw Peak Series is a good option.
 Filters most things including viruses to 99.99%.
 1 filter cartridge lasts up to 4,755 gal / 18,000 litres.
-Less expensive than MSR Guardian but has slower flow rate (12 litres/hour).

-MSR Guardian Gravity purifier is another option if you want a faster flow rate (0.5 liters/minute).
+MSR Guardian Gravity purifier is another option, slightly more expensive than Lifestraw.
+Also filters viruses.
 Filter lasts for 3,000 litres.

 Water purification tablets